qnzhou/MshIO/README.md

 ### Mesh format

 Mesh format section is the header of MSH file.
-It constains information about the MSH version used, whether the file is binary and data size.
+It contains information about the MSH version used, whether the file is binary and data size.
 This section is required.